jameslau/jameslau.com/src/content/projects/boston-financial/boston-financial-jpmorgan-website.md

 A lot of the work was done using pure HTML, CSS, JavaScript (mostly jQuery).
 A lot of the technology predates the use of our current modern front-end framework tools (React, Angular, Vue).

-- Development tool: Internal Boston Financial Data Services web environments
+- Development platform: Internal Boston Financial Data Services web environments
 - Design: UI Elements by in-house designer at Boston Financial Data Services
-- Hosting Provider: DST Servers
+- Hosting provider: DST Servers
 - Project lifecycle: 9+ months
 - Website link: Internal project